ByteOtter/journey/content/posts/series/linux-intro/03_software/index.md

 You do not need to remember all that.
 For our purposes `packagekit` is simply another package manager system.

-For our guide, however, we want to go over the Linux basics so we will use the Terminal to at least understand how to do this.
-(You will not always have a desktop interface or software center anyways.)
+For our guide however, we want to go over the Linux basics so we will use the Terminal to at least understand how to do this.
+(You might not always have a desktop interface or software center anyways.)

+So go ahead and open the `Konsole` application, which is KDE Plasma's integrated `terminal`.
+(Technically Terminal Emulator but we will use these words synonymously.
+For a deep dive into that [click here](https://en.wikipedia.org/wiki/Terminal_emulator))

 So, let's take a look at some of our commands of Tumbleweed's `package manager` called `zypper`: